-Equation 6.71 gives the CHF for uniform axial heat flux profiles; however, it also includes a factor for handling non-uniform CHF profiles, known as the Tong F-factor.
+Equation 6.72 gives the CHF for uniform axial heat flux profiles; however, the W-3 model also includes a factor for handling non-uniform axial heat flux profiles, known as the Tong F-factor.
 The factor is applied as shown below in order to provide a CHF for non-uniformly heated rods.

-$$q{\rm chf,nu}'' = \frac{q{\rm w3,u}''}{F} \tag{6.72}$$
+$$q{\rm chf, cold \ wall, nu}^{\prime\prime} = \frac{q{\rm w3, cold \ wall, u}^{\prime\prime}}{F} \tag{6.73}$$

 The uniform CHF, calculated by Equation 6.71, is represented by $q''{w3,u}$ and the CHF for non-uniformly heated rods is represented by $q''{w3,nu}$.
 The Tong F-factor is meant to capture the memory effect of the flow in CHF conditions.
-The boundary layer energy and bubble content effects the occurrence of CHF in both PWRs and boiling water reactor (BWR)s.
+The boundary layer energy and bubble content affects the occurrence of CHF in both PWRs and boiling water reactor (BWR)s.
 In the PWR, the boundary layer carries bubbles that result in a local peak of void near the wall, with a thin liquid film coating the wall.
 As energy and heat flux increases, the film may evaporate, which triggers CHF.
-In the BWR, the flow regime is typically annular, with a void peak in the channel center and a liquid film coating the wall.
-Again, the film may dry out as heat flux increases and liquid subcooling decreases, resulting in CHF.
-The CHF occurrence, therefore, is dependent on the upstream conditions that dictate local energy and void content of the flow.
+In the BWR, the flow regime is typically annular, with a vapor core in the channel center and a liquid film coating the wall.
+Again, the film may dry out as heat flux increases and liquid subcooling decreases, resulting in CHF that depends on the local quality, mass flux, and pressure.
+In addition to the local effect, for BWRs the power shape and heated length affect CHF incipience as well due to the hydrodynamic interaction between the vapor core, liquid film, and wall boiling along the length of the channel.
+The CHF occurrence, therefore, is dependent on the upstream conditions that dictate local energy and void content of the flow as well as phase interactions at high quality.

 Tong used a theoretical basis to develop the F-Factor by analyzing a control volume over the boundary layer.
 His assessment takes upstream heating into account, resulting in an integration from the axial location where boiling starts to the current location being analyzed.
-This relationship is shown in Equation 6.73.
+This relationship is shown in Equation 6.74.

-$$F = \frac{C \int_0^l q''(z') \exp([-C (l - z')] dz'}{q'' l \left[1 - \exp(-C l)\right]}$$ (6.73)
+$$F = \frac{C \int_0^l q''(z') \exp([-C (l - z')] dz'}{q'' l [1 - \exp(-C l)]}$$ (6.74)